7 Best Museums in Casablanca: Art + Culture + Design

 Best museums in Casablanca

-Boasting an equally striking sister location in Rabat, this Casablanca museum's permanent collection of cutting-edge contemporary art hails primarily from the Cherifian kingdom.
-It features works by some of Morocco's most renowned modern artists, including the bold, abstract canvases of Ahmed Cherkaoui, the expressionistic paintings of Jilali Gharbaoui and the politically charged pieces of Mohamed Serghini, Farid Belkahia and Mohamed Chebaa.
+With a sister location in Rabat, this Casablanca museum's permanent collection hails primarily from Morocco.
+It features works by some of the country's most renowned modern artists, including the bold, abstract canvases of Ahmed Cherkaoui, the expressionistic paintings of Jilali Gharbaoui and the politically charged pieces of Mohamed Serghini, Farid Belkahia and Mohamed Chebaa.

 Opening hours of the Villa des Arts de Casablanca: 9 am to 7 pm (closed Mondays)